 When incorporating pop up messages into your internal communications toolkit, it's important to follow these best practices to ensure you get the most out of them:

 - Only send pop-up communications when you need to.
+Understanding how to send notifications is the first step – you should also understand when to send them.
 You’ll get more benefits out of your use of pop-up communication if you use it strategically.
 Like anything, if you overdo it then you’ll take away the impact.
 You don’t want to end up in a situation where you send too many pop-ups that people dismiss them without reading their contents.

 - Be mindful of harming the employee user experience.
 The reason why pop-up communications work – because they are intrusive – can also be a reason people don’t like them.
 Make sure that you are sensitive to user needs when sending them.
 For example, if you know there is a major deadline today for a company project, don’t send pop-ups about topics that can wait until later.